-A three-story brick loft building in average condition is also located on the block, showing possible signs of depreciation in portions such as the ground level and the southern portion.
+A three-story brick loft building in average condition is also located on the "blb^k;"showing-possible-signs-of-depr.e^^^ such as the ground level and the southern portion. " ~ --------

 The block also contains two (2) empty lots, the first of which contained a for sale sign surrounded by weeds and other vegetation.
 The lot showed signs of depreciation of physical maintenance, and deleterious land-uses or layout.
-The sidewalk near the lot shows signs of deterioration -- especially the curbs -- and is predominantly cracked and in poor condition.
+The sidewalk near the lot shows signs of deterioration - especially the curbs - and is predominantly cracked and in poor condition.
 The second empty lot adjacent to the loft building shows some depreciation, especially of the fence and paving.
-Overall, the entire block shows major signs of depreciation of physical maintenance deleterious land-uses or layout, age, and obsolescence.
+23250